hashicorp/vagrant/website/source/docs/triggers/configuration.html.md

 Triggers _without_ the type option will run before or after a Vagrant guest.

 Older Vagrant versions will unfortunetly not be able to properly parse the new `:type` option.
-To prevent older clients from failing to parse your Vagrantfile, you can guard the new trigger based on the version of Vagrant:
+If you are worried about older clients failing to parse your Vagrantfile, you can guard the new trigger based on the version of Vagrant:

 ```ruby